Physics102-General Physics II - Term 253 (Summer 2026)

 Course Description:

 A continuation of PHYS 101.
-The topics covered include: Wave motion and sound; temperature; first and second law of thermodynamics; kinetic theory of gases; Coulomb’s law; electric field; Gauss’s law; electric potential; capacitors and dielectrics; D.C. circuits; magnetic field; Ampere’s and Faraday’s laws.
+Topics covered include wave motion and sound; temperature, first and second law of thermodynamics; kinetic theory of gases; Coulomb’s law; electric field; Gauss’ law; electric potential; capacitors and dielectrics; D.C. circuits; magnetic field; Ampere’s and Faraday’s laws.

 Pre-requisite: PHYS 101